anaclumos/extracranial/Research/pages/Aldehyde Outage (January 2023).md

 OH FIGURED IT OUT.
 It was because of insufficient RAM.
-When Docusaurus seals the assets (at the end of the build cycle) the RAM usage spikes to ~4.5 GB.
+When Docusaurus seals the assets (at the end of the build cycle), the RAM usage spikes to ~4.5 GB.

 ![[CA1959.png]]